mifumagalli/mypython/ifu/README_muse_pipeline.md

 * Step 1

 To run the eso pipeline, download data with calibrations from the ESO archive.
+Make folders called OBXX, where XX is a number that IDs OBSs.
+Make one folder of each set of OBs taken in a single run (i.e. those that share the same calibrations)

 Dump all the data in folder ./Raw, including the *xml file.

 If data require legacy calibrations, make sure there is a folder containing them.